-He obtained his PhD from the University of Edinburgh, where he remained for 21 years and was appointed to a personal chair in 2011.
-In 2015, he moved to Ljubljana, where he is now a professor of computer science.
+He obtained his PhD from the University of Edinburgh in 1994, where he remained for a further 21 years, and was appointed to a personal chair in 2010.
+In 2015, he moved to Ljubljana.
 His teaching and research interests lie in the foundations of computer science and mathematics.
 He has authored more than 50 research papers, and has served on numerous programme committees and editorial boards.

 He obtained his PhD from Brandeis University.
 He was awarded the Clay Institute Liftoff award and was a postdoctoral fellow at McMaster University.
 His research is in low-dimensional topology (knots and surfaces in 3- and 4-manifolds), which combines many different geometric and algebraic methods.
 He has published about 15 papers and teaches courses in topology and analysis.

 He received his PhD at the University of Ljubljana.
 He has published around 150 papers, mostly in linear algebra and operator theory, and has supervised four PhD students.
 He is currently President of the International Linear Algebra Society, Editor-in-Chief of Linear Algebra and Its Applications, and member of editorial boards of two other journals specialized in matrix and operator theory.